 It wasn't until afterwards that I realized the feedback had been unspecific, second-hand, and judgmental.
 So I decided to practice what I preach.

-I watched her in action during one of the activities in the training workshop that day.
+I watched her in action during one of her team meetings as part of coaching on the job.
 And later I pulled her aside.
 I said: “I’ve found that when people are sharing their feelings with the rest of the team and someone is leaning back, arms folded, avoiding any eye contact to me that person looks like they’re not open or interested.”

 She looked concerned, but not defensive.
 There was no argument to be had here.
 She didn’t want to debate what folded arms meant.
 What I was saying was not specific to her.
 This opened her to noticing a range of subtle ways in which she was appearing closed to her teammates, and we worked together over the next few training days to address them.

-Today, 4 months later, she is far more in sync with her team.
-Once she received feedback about her behavior from a team member (rather than her personality), and she was able to discuss it openly.
-It was easy for her to take action because my feedback was specific, and closely timed to when the behavior occurred.
+Today, she is far more in sync with her team.
+Once she received feedback about her behaviour from a team member (rather than her personality), and she was able to discuss it openly.
+It was easy for her to take action because my feedback was specific and closely timed to when the behaviour occurred.